SERVICES

 DEVELOPMENTAL EDITING

-This is why developmental editing is the first—and arguably most important—stop in your editing journey.
+This is why developmental editing is the first—and most important—stop in your editing journey.
 Readers can overlook grammatical or spelling errors in an un-put-down-able story.

 … which, for the uninitiated, stands for “DID NOT FINISH.”